Agon

 The hero is the scar's answer to the sword

-The body screams: Kill the nerve.
-Bury the memory before it speaks.
-You refuse those mercies.
-You stay in the break while the nerves still burn.
-How did you get past my guard?
-The blade did not create the gap.
-It found it.
-You trace the path to the blind spot you defended with everything but eyes – and see it.
-Flesh answers flesh.
-Skin closes over all that it learnt, holding what the blade gave it.
+The body screams: numb the nerve, stitch the gap shut before it speaks.
+You refuse.
+You sit in the breach and let the nerves burn. how did you get past my guard?
+The blade did not create the gap; it found it.
+You trace the blind spot you guarded with everything but your eyes – it never closed.
+The skin pulls taut.
+Where it mends, it thickens.
 The sword asked: Are you weak?
 The scar answers: I was.

 The Shadow